Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs: GDP to MINLP Reformulation Strategies

 \subsubsection{Numerical Challenges and $\varepsilon$-approximation}

-Equation~\eqref{eq:HR} outlines the general strategy for handling constraints in Hull Reformulation.
+Equation~\eqref{eq:HR} outlines the general strategy for handling constraints in HR.
 In the case of linear constraints of the form \(A\mathbf{x}\leq b\), instead of using the definition of closure of the perspective function, the reformulation of linear constraints can be expressed simply as \(A\mathbf{v}\leq b y\)~\cite{balasDisjunctiveProgramming2018}, which preserves linearity and exactly analytically describes the convex hull of the disjunction.

 However, nonlinear constraints present a numerical challenge since the closure of the perspective function is not defined analytically at \(y=0\).
-To overcome this issue, \(\varepsilon\)-approximation method (where \(\varepsilon\) is a small number, e.g. \(10^{-4}\)) proposed by \textcite{furmanComputationallyUsefulAlgebraic2020} is typically employed:
+To overcome this issue, \(\varepsilon\)-approximation method (where \(\varepsilon\) is a small number, e.g. \(10^{-4}\)) proposed by Furman et al.~\cite{furmanComputationallyUsefulAlgebraic2020}, is typically employed:

-Although computationally practical, $\varepsilon$-approximation results in exact Hull Reformulation only when \(\varepsilon\rightarrow0\), and however small, any values \(\varepsilon>0\) enlarge the feasible region of the continuous relaxation \cite{furmanComputationallyUsefulAlgebraic2020}, potentially weakening solver effectiveness.
-Additionally, application of $\varepsilon$-approximation of the closure of the perspective function creates a more complex functional structure compared to the original disjunctive constraints, introducing numerical instabilities, further motivating the development of an exact reformulation approach presented later in this work.
+Although computationally practical and exact at binary values of $y$, $\varepsilon$-approximation results in exact HR for relaxation only when \(\varepsilon\rightarrow0\), and however small, any values \(\varepsilon>0\) enlarge the feasible region of the continuous relaxation \cite{furmanComputationallyUsefulAlgebraic2020}, potentially weakening solver effectiveness.
+Additionally, application of $\varepsilon$-approximation of the closure of the perspective function creates a more complex functional structure compared to the original disjunctive constraints, introducing numerical instabilities and making convexity detection more difficult, further motivating the development of exact HR approaches presented later in this work.